vargovargo/LivableCities/CityLab.md

 Consider this common story.
 A local official meets a professor at an event and the two exchange information.
 This might lead to a follow-up meeting, and - in the best case - to donated time by the faculty member or a student.
 After a semester or two the initial work is done, and the student graduates, or the researcher moves on to new projects.
 Although often transformative, this type of research-to-practice is rarely funded by cash-strapped local governments, and is typically viewed as "too applied" for funding from large scientific organizations (this was exactly the case with a recent UW proposal to the National Science Foundation around Weather Resilient Cities).

-_How can we change this story?_ We propose a novel structure to place UW-Madison researchers and students on the ground in cities to __develop and maintain the connections__ necessary for positive change.
+_How can we change this story?_ __Stop relying on chance encounters to do good work.
+Institutionalize it.__

+We propose a novel structure to place UW-Madison researchers and students on the ground in cities to __develop and maintain the connections__ necessary for positive change.
 UW representatives will be dispatched from Madison and embedded in urban laboratories - __"City Labs"__ - to convene with local citizens, organizations, governments, and businesses around specific topics related to urban sustainability.
 City Labs become the hubs of long-term collaboration and engagement by faculty, with staffing from junior faculty and students.

 --------

 ##What is a City Lab?##

 ###Science###
-+ Each City lab has a __dedicated focus area__ related to urban sustainability
++ Each City lab has a dedicated focus area related to urban sustainability
-+ __Experts__ from UW, the lab's region, and broader scientific community will be convened in the lab periodically to exchange ideas, issues, and practices
++ Experts from UW, the lab's region, and broader scientific community will be convened in the lab periodically to exchange ideas, issues, and practices
 + The Lab's work will produce new data and analyses for decision makers, and empower citizen science

 ###Place###
-+ __in the city:__ involved and contributing to placemaking
++ in the city: involved and contributing to placemaking
-+ __off-campus:__ an inviting community resource
++ off-campus: an inviting community resource
-+ __flexible:__ a space for invention, instruction, critique, and discourse
++ flexible: a space for invention, instruction, critique, and discourse

-###People###
-+ lead senior faculty from UW with period trips to the Lab
-+ junior faculty from UW system, in residence for 1 year terms
-+ post-doctoral researchers in residence (under supervision of senior UW faculty)
-+ students, in residence following academic calendar
-+ lab coordinator (full time staff for the Lab)

 ###Community###
 + citizens